logdna/mezmo-workshops/content/en/pet-clinic/docs/pipeline.md

 - Pipeline
 ---

-With the **PetClinic App** View created, one thing becomes immediately apparent- the PetClinic app is very chatty outputting DEBUG statements related to it's pool stats every 30 seconds.
+With the **PetClinic App** View created, one thing becomes immediately apparent- the PetClinic app is very chatty outputting DEBUG statements related to its pool stats every 30 seconds.
 While it's simple enough to edit the logging configuration for the app itself, it would require changes to the config file, maybe there's additional **DEBUG** info that we _do_ want to see, just not that of the **HikariPool** output.

 For the purposes of this exercise, we will assume the PetClinic app is a 3rd party app that we don't have control over but we still want to remove the DEBUG output that is cluttering up our Log Analysis.
 For that, we can utilize a **Pipeline** that will look for those entries and drop them before passing the non-DEBUG entries on to Log Analysis.